vmware/vic/doc/user_doc/vic_installation/security.md

 With vSphere Integrated Containers Engine, you can use auto-generated trusted certificates that the VCH deployment utility, `vic-machine`, creates for you.
 You can also use custom trusted certificates that you create yourself.

-If you implement two-way authenticaton with trusted certificates, container developers must have copies of the certificate and key files and must use the `--tlsverify --tlscacert --tlscert --tlskey` options when running Docker commands against the VCH.
+If you implement two-way authentication with trusted certificates, container developers must have copies of the certificate and key files and must use the `--tlsverify --tlscacert --tlscert --tlskey` options when running Docker commands against the VCH.

 **Auto-Generated Trusted Certificates**